Synthetify/synthetify-landing/src/blogPosts/msol-rewards.md

 * mSOL balance - amount of your deposited mSOL

 **Because of this feature it will be possible to get even two rewards** 🎁🎁
-First, for participating in the debt and the second one for depositing $mSOL and minting a debt exactly as described above.
+First in $SNY, for participating in the debt and the second one in $MNDE for depositing $mSOL.

 **About $mSOL and Marinade**